Lenni0451/JAVA-QueryMinecraftServer/README.md

 - *Port:* if not provided the library is doing a SRV record lookup].
 If still nothing is found the default MC server port 25565 is used
 - *Protocol:*
   - *TCP:* This is the default protocol to query the MC server and will work with any version >= 1.7
-  - *TCP_DEPRECIATED:* Same as above for MC server version <= 1.6, less information will be provided
+  - *TCP_1_6:* Same as above for MC server version 1.6.4 - 1.6.0, less information will be provided
+  - *TCP_1_5:* Same as above for MC server version 1.5.2 - 1.4.0
+  - *TCP_1_3:* Same as above for MC server version 1.3.2 - 1.3.1
+  - *TCP_1_2:* Same as above for MC server version 1.2.5 - b1.8
   - *UDP_FULL:* Provides most information about a the server e.g. including a mod list, but needs UDP query activated
   - *UDP_BASIC:* Same as above but with less information
+  - *UDP_BEDROCK* Ping Bedrock edition servers and get all information
 - *Timeout:* Default is a 1000ms timeout for the conenction.
 If it happens to be a slow MC server this might need to be increased.

 ### Coding